absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 code at the same time, if thread A calls for memory at indices 0, 1, 2, 3 and thread B, which is right next to it in the same work group, calls for indices 4, 5, 6, 7, they will be asking for two different cache lines at the same time.
 Imagine the whole work group doing this at the same time.
-They will all be waiting, while requesting different cache lines.
-What is normally faster, is, if given a work group size of 32, thread A calls for indices 0, 32, 64 and 96, with thread B calling for indices 1, 33, 65 and 97.
-This allows for the work group to call for a minimum of cache lines in lock step and each getting a piece of the cache line.
+They will all be waiting, while requesting *different cache lines*.
+What is normally faster, if given a work group size of 32, thread A calls for indices 0, 32, 64 and 96, with thread B calling for indices 1, 33, 65 and 97.
+This allows for the work group to call for a minimum of cache lines in lock step and each thread getting a piece of each cache line.
 This is called *coalesced accessing* and if you ever say that to a GPGPU programmer, you will see a faint smile on their face.
 Think of a jigsaw puzzle, where the pieces are slowly being adjusted.
 Eventually, they all snap into place.
 All of the pieces fit exactly right.